rprakashg/blog/posts/installing-rhel-using-ipmi.md

 ### About the Kickstart File

 To make the installation completely hands-free, your ISO needs a **custom kickstart configuration**.
-Without it, the installer will start a **VNC session**, and you’ll have to complete setup manually using a VNC client.
+Without it, the installer will start a **VNC session**, and you’ll have to complete setup manually using a VNC client, this is because of the graphical installer.
+Who uses GUI installer right? :)

-I’ve automated all of that using **Ansible**, so the install runs start to finish without any manual steps.
+I’ve automated all the steps for building ISO with custom kickstart along with cloud-init for initializating the provisioned system using **Ansible**, so the install runs start to finish without any manual steps.
 If you’d like to try that out, check out my GitHub repo here:
 👉 [rprakashg-rh/enlit-build](http://github.com/rprakashg-rh/enlit-build)